Shifting the needle: how our research funding is moving things forward

 Every year, we invest millions into research.
 A fair question is: are we actually moving things forward?

-The short answer is yes — most of the research we fund moves forward, and continues to progress beyond the life of a grant.
+The short answer is yes — most of the research we fund progresses, and continues to move forward beyond the life of a project.

-Instead of just looking at individual projects, we wanted to step back and look at the bigger picture — how our research portfolio is progressing over time.
+Instead of just looking at individual projects, we’ve taken a step back to look at the bigger picture — how our research portfolio is progressing over time.

 Looking across our research portfolio